top of page

 For instance, worn brake pads detected during servicing can be replaced before they damage the rotors, saving hundreds of dollars.
 Similarly, checking tire pressure and tread helps avoid blowouts and improves fuel efficiency.

 Skipping servicing often leads to breakdowns at inconvenient times, which can be costly and dangerous.
-Staying on schedule means your car stays reliable and safe.
+Staying on schedule means your car remains reliable and safe.

 Improving Fuel Efficiency and Performance